gtoubassi/ProductClassification/README.md

     $ python crawl.py

-The crawl stores product information in a local sqlite database called 'crawl.db'.
-You can explore the database using the 'sqlite3' command line tool executing queries like '.schema category', '.schema product', 'select * from category;' and 'select * from product limit 20;'.
+The crawl stores product information in a local sqlite database called `crawl.db`.
+You can explore the database using the `sqlite3` command line tool executing queries like `.schema category`, `.schema product`, `select * from category;` and `select * from product limit 20;`.

-Now you can attempt to classify using images (drop the '--categories' argument if you want to do the full dataset).
-Note it will take awhile the first time because it has to compute the embedding for each image (referred to in the output and the retrain.p code as the 'bottleneck').
+Now you can attempt to classify using images (drop the `--categories` argument if you want to do the full dataset).
+Note it will take awhile the first time because it has to compute the embedding for each image (referred to in the output and the retrain.p code as the `bottleneck`).

     $ python categorize_images.py --categories bootcut-jeans,skinny-jeans